Hours: 9 a.m. - 5 p.m., Admission: $11 Adults, $6 Child

-Join us for the 2014 Conservation Speaker Series to hear about what is being done to protect three of these majestic animals: the Red Panda, the Tiger and the Snow Leopard.
+During the 2014 Conservation Speaker Series we heard about what is being done to protect three of these majestic animals: the Red Panda, the Tiger and the Snow Leopard.

 Thursday, March 6

 Nancy is a member of the Board of Directors for Red Panda Network.
 In 2013, she created the Red Panda Network Art Contest, inviting kids around the world to pick up their paintbrushes and answer the question: “Why should we save red pandas?”
 She will share with us the mission of the Red Panda Network, working to save this rare and beautiful animal through education and empowering local communities.

 Dr. Slaght has been involved in Amur (or Siberian) tiger conservation in Russia since 2002.
 Dr. Slaght serves as a Project Manager for the WCS Russia Program and presently manages a research project measuring the impact of road closures on poacher access and tiger prey numbers.
 He is also working to improve the scientific quality of range-wide tiger surveys to derive more reliable estimates of tigers remaining in the wild.

 Peter has over 30 years of experience in wildlife conservation with over 50 publications, and has worked in such locations as Afghanistan, Alaska, Iran, Mongolia, Peru, and Venezuela.
 He will share with us his work in Afghanistan and Pakistan, focused on snow leopards, markhor, Marco Polo sheep and others, including governance building at the tribal level on wildlife conservation management and protected area creation.
 He will also talk about the illegal wildlife trade, including working with the US military (both at home and abroad) to identify and cease the purchasing of illegal wildlife products.

 Click here to learn about previous speakers and the causes they support.